perutilli/OBPMark_rust/src/GPU4S_benchmarks.md

 ## Current tasks
 * [x] Probably move to num_traits (from num)
 * [x] Move seed to argument in clap
+* [ ] size in cifar10 doesn't do anything, however it is required by the common arguments, I think we should change this
+    - Probably by having a separete macro that expands all the common arguments except size and then using that inside cifar10
+* [ ] Standardize position of result inside the calls to the benchmark functions (probaly first parameter)
 * [ ] Fix formatting for f16 (it does not work with typical formatting)
+* [ ] Maybe move to workspace organization (https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html)
+* [ ] Use OpenMP implementations to test fft, fft windowed and maybe cifar 10
 * [x] Moving to generics for lib
     - [x] Fixing problems with verify function (mod benchmark_utils)
     - [x] Basic testing